Writings About Music

 During my one semester at Stony Brook, promoted by Elliot del Borgo’s suggestion that I take advantage of an opportunity to study with Turkish electronic music pioneer, Bulent Arel, the subject of Claude Debussy was joyfully raised by Arel.
 He took great pleasure in relating how Debussy had created a music that was so original as to defy any explanation or analysis in previous templates, forcing people to rethink both the experience of listening to music, and the creative challenge of writing about music.

-My original experience with the music of Ives, again after graduating from college, helped inspire me to compose many songs for voice and piano, together with four one-act music dramas.
+My original experience with the music of Ives, again after graduating from college, helped inspire me to compose many songs for voice and piano in the early eighties together with four one-act music dramas all from poems and plays by William Butler Yeats.

 The subject of why some composers are reluctant to disclose the source of their inspiration is in some regards superfluous.
 Afterwards, working like Peter Falk in Columbo, its only natural to notice obvious influences, with others more difficult to discern.
 For example, who would have guessed that Break On Through to the Other Side, which opens the revolutionary first album by the Doors, was inspired by, according to my late friend, Ray Manzarek, the Stan Getz recording of The Girl From Ipanema!